 NOTE: The wood must catch fire quickly.
 This is why we recommend setting the primary air flow fully open.
 Operating the stove at too low a temperature and with too little primary air can lead to gases igniting, which can damage the stove.

-- When adding wood, always open the glass door carefully to prevent smoke escaping - Never add wood, while the fire is burning nicely
+- When adding wood, always open the glass door carefully to prevent smoke escaping.
+Keep the door closed during the whole combustion phase - Never add wood, while the fire is burning nicely